RedHatBelux/rhacs-samples/deploy-policy-enforcement/README.md

-# This is a small demo to show policy enforcement with ACS
+# This is a small demo to show deploy-time policy enforcement with ACS

 ## Step 1: Building the image